 |Salary||$66,180 per year (Median salary from May 2015 for aerospace engineering and operations technicians)|

 Source: U.S. Bureau of Labor Statistics (BLS)

-Step 1: Earn a High School Diploma
+Step 1: Earn a Diploma and Degree

 The minimum requirement for aerospace inspection jobs is typically a high school diploma.
 For students interested in aerospace technology, excelling in math and science courses in high school may help prepare them for further specialized training.

 While there are no official educational requirements for working as an aerospace inspector, employers may desire individuals with postsecondary training or an associate's degree.
 Aerospace and aviation technology programs accredited by the Accreditation Board for Engineering and Technology (ABET, Inc.) are offered at many community colleges, technical and vocational schools, and even through universities.
 It may mean receiving an applied technology degree with a concentration in aerospace or aviation technology.
 The program will likely consist of general education requirements, in addition to courses in safety, assembly, computer technology and print reading.